Category: Unemployment

 Of course, every job and employer is different.
 Disproving negative evidence is the key.

-• A Minnesota Unemployment Overpayment May Get Worse
+• Minnesota Unemployment Overpayments May Get Worse

-A Minnesota Unemployment Overpayment May Get Worse
+Minnesota Unemployment Overpayments May Get Worse

 An unemployment overpayment in Minnesota means the unemployment office is wanting money back, whether incorrectly or otherwise.